 [Section 59C inserted by No. 39 of 1999 s.
 7.]

 59D.
-Delegation
+Delegation by Board

 (1) The Board may, by instrument, delegate the performance of any of its functions, except this power of delegation and any disciplinary power conferred by the regulations or another written law.